willr7/Coding-projects-2/README.md

 # Resume Coding Projects

-These are the coding projects that are listed on my resume
+These are the coding projects that are listed on my resume/portfolio